Nadia-collab-sys/Benchmark-9-IMIC/README.md

 Results of the contest will then be considered as candidate solutions of the proposed problem, and will be compared and archived as a new benchmark instance.
 In a couple of years, IMIC is expected to become a reference benchmark for the community.

-## First edition's theme: The Flexibac probem
+## First edition's theme: The Flexibac problem
 The theme was announced during the SOHOMA 2024 conference.
 In this problem, a robot loads carts with mail containers having the same destination (homogeneous carts).
 There are 250 possible container destinations and only 10 carts around the robot with a fixed capacity.